War: The Reality Behind the Rose-Colored Glasses

 Shattered rose-colored glasses on a bloody street.
 Left lens reflects Tehran’s Azadi and Milad towers; right lens reflects a crying child amidst war and rubble.

 Edwin Starr’s iconic anthem famously asks, “War… what is it good for?” and answers with a resounding “Absolutely nothing!”
-It’s a sentiment that resonates deeply, a rhythmic rejection of the scars violence leaves on our social fabric.
-But history often complicates our protest songs.
+It’s a sentiment that resonates deeply, a visceral refusal to accept the scars violence leaves on our social fabric.
+Does history complicate our protest song?
 War was, in fact, good for something: it was seemingly the only thing capable of toppling the Nazi regime and crushing the spread of fascism.
-In that dark chapter of the 1940s, it was chosen as a necessary evil.
-Without it, the world as we know it – one with even a semblance of freedom – would simply not exist.
+In that dark chapter of the 1940s, it was chosen as a necessary evil – but only because of a preventable failure.
+As historians argue, if Western powers had stood up to Hitler in 1936 or 1938 (the “Sudetenland” moment), the “Great Evil” might have been stopped without 60 million deaths.

 The View Through Rose-Colored Glasses